ietf-wg-dnsop/draft-ietf-dnsop-must-not-sha1/draft-ietf-dnsop-must-not-sha1.md

 The security of the SHA-1 algorithm {{RFC3174}} has been slowly diminishing over time as various forms of attacks have weakened its cryptographic underpinning.
-DNSSEC {{RFC9364}} originally made extensive use of SHA-1 as a cryptographic verification algorithm in RRSIG and Delegation Signer (DS) records, for example.
-Since then, multiple other signing algorithms with stronger cryptographic strength are now widely available for DS records (such as SHA-256 {{RFC4509}}, SHA-384 ({{RFC6605}})) and for DNSKEY and RRSIG records (such as RSASHA256 ({{RFC5702}}), RSASHA512 ({{RFC5702}}), ECDSAP256SHA256
+DNSSEC {{RFC9364}} originally made extensive use of SHA-1 as a cryptographic hash algorithm in RRSIG and Delegation Signer (DS) records, for example.
+Since then, multiple other algorithms with stronger cryptographic strength are now widely available for DS records (such as SHA-256 {{RFC4509}}, SHA-384 ({{RFC6605}})) and for DNSKEY and RRSIG records (such as RSASHA256 ({{RFC5702}}), RSASHA512 ({{RFC5702}}), ECDSAP256SHA256